 Johnnie got company three decades later.
 In 1959, the owners of Villa Mizner had their Scottish Terrier buried alongside the monkey.
 The dog's grave reads simply, "Our Laddie, 1959."

-Before Mizner died in 1933, the lifestyle he had grown accustomed to was all but gone, Rose says.
+Before Mizner died in 1933, the lifestyle he had grown accustomed to was all but gone, Rose said.
 Land deals went awry for Mizner, and the Great Depression deepened his financial gloom.

-"He died broke, no longer a member of the wealthy society he had helped create," Rose says.
+"He died broke, no longer a member of the wealthy society he had helped create," Rose said.

 As Rose strolls "the Avenue," he, much like Mizner, moves among the movers and shakers with ease.
 Rose co-owns one of the area's top B&Bs – Grandview Gardens Bed and Breakfast and Vacation Homes – just across the Intracoastal in West Palm Beach.